yyhtbs/Control-System/README.md

 Idea1: The autoencoder can be realised at the edge while the system identification can be realised at the cloud.

 Idea2: Maybe it can be extended to support multi-agent cases?

+Idea3: Use it on speech synthesis with GAN to guarantee speech quality.